Psychology Explains New Year Resolutions, Hits and Misses

 Posted December 31, 2017 | Reviewed by Ekua Hagan

 New psychological research explains just why most people fail their New Year Resolutions and suggests a novel way to ensure you don’t end up having to make the same New Year Resolutions yet again next year.

-Many surveys suggest we are terrible at keeping New Year Resolutions, but there is something so emotionally resonant about the possibility of turning over a new leaf, combined with our awareness that we should really lead better lives, means making New Year Resolutions is an almost universal activity, just as failing to follow through with them, is practically as popular.
+Many surveys suggest we are terrible at keeping New Year's resolutions, but there is something so emotionally resonant about the possibility of turning over a new leaf, combined with our awareness that we should really lead better lives, that makes New Year's resolutions an almost universal activity, just as failing to follow through with them, practically as popular.

 The study published in the journal Personality and Social Psychology Bulletin found that participants believed both enjoyment and importance mattered for how successful they would be at sticking with their resolution in the future.

 Contrary to what participants believed, the researchers found that only enjoyment predicted long-term persistence.
 In other words, we make a fundamental psychological mistake in assuming that we will stick to the plan to attain the goal just because something is clearly important to do.

 Instead what really matters is how much we can take pleasure from our initial efforts to start a new, for example, fitness regime, or a change in diet.

 New psychological perspectives suggest we need to also understand better why we tend not to look after ourselves on a daily basis, in other words, why are New Year Resolutions necessary in the first place?